Louis Joseph Bahin

 His work can also be found in public galleries and museums.
 For example, his painting, Natchez Under the Hill, is exhibited at the Morris Museum of Art in Augusta, Georgia.
 Other paintings can be found at the Abby Aldrich Rockefeller Folk Art Museum in Williamsburg, Virginia, the Mississippi Department of Archives and History in Jackson, Mississippi, and the Western Reserve Historical Society in Cleveland, Ohio.

-Personal life and death

-Bahin was married to Josephine Carementrand.
-He died on June 27, 1857, in Mississippi.
+Prior to his move to the United States, Bahin married to Fanny Josephine Carementrand—a native of Mantua—having two sons together.
+He died on June 27, 1857, aged 43, in Mississippi.
+His great-great grandson is diplomat John Cameron Monjo and his great-great-great grandson is actor and screenwriter Justin Monjo.